 The Central Bank, in a statement, said that it would also be talking to other commercial lenders as analysts are predicting that bank profits for the third quarter will see a significant slump due to rising levels of non-performing loans and a tougher interest rate environment.

 Significant proportion of borrowers are requesting extended debt repayment holidays

-The Government Savings Bank or GSB has reported that borrowers representing ฿180 billion in advances have requested an extension to their debt repayment holiday at this time while only ฿80 billion in outstanding debt is being repaid as normal.
+The Government Housing Bank or GH Bank has reported that borrowers representing ฿180 billion in advances have requested an extension to their debt repayment holiday at this time while only ฿80 billion in outstanding debt is being repaid as normal.

 The bank has warned it is concerned for ฿9 billion in outstanding loans where borrowers representing ฿4 billion have only been able to make partial repayments while loans totalling ฿5 billion have been left in a state of inertia.

 The bank is projecting that it will have to increase its bad debt provision to north of ฿5 billion at this time from a current provision of ฿3.5 billion.

 This is expected to impact the bank’s projected profit for the year which had been set at ฿13.5 billion.